 The ceremony includes speeches from a Tamworth Regional Council Councillor, a local indigenous school student and an Aboriginal elder, with entertainment provided by an indigenous group.

-Council also works with the Yinarr Health and Wellbeing Aboriginal Women’s Group to organise an annual NAIDOC Family Day in July, to celebrate NAIDOC Week.
+Council also works with the Tamworth Aboriginal Inter-Agency to organise an annual NAIDOC Family Day in July, to celebrate NAIDOC Week.

-The event includes a street parade, a flag raising ceremony and a community awards presentation.
+The event includes a street parade, a flag raising ceremony and cultural activities.

-For more information on the Reconciliation Week flag raising ceremony or NAIDOC Week Family Day, please contact Council’s Community Development Officer on (02) 6767 5473.
+For more information on the Reconciliation Week flag raising ceremony or NAIDOC Week Family Day, please contact Council’s Cultural Development Officer on (02) 6767 5474.

 Tamworth Regional Gallery regularly exhibits the work of local indigenous artists throughout the year.
 More information is available from the Gallery on (02) 6767 5459.